Foot-candle: Use

 In the US lighting industry, foot-candles are a common unit of measurement used by architects to calculate adequate lighting levels.
 Foot-candles are also commonly used in the museum and gallery fields in the US, where lighting levels must be carefully controlled to conserve light-sensitive objects such as prints, photographs, and paintings, the colors of which fade when exposed to bright light for a lengthy period.

 In the motion picture cinematography field in the US, incident light meters are used to measure the number of foot-candles present, which are used to calculate the intensity of motion picture lights, allowing cinematographers to set up proper lighting-contrast ratios when filming.

 Since light intensity is the primary factor in the photosynthesis of plants, US horticulturalists often measure and discuss optimum intensity for various plants in foot-candles.

 Examples

-Full, unobstructed sunlight has an intensity of approximately 10,000 fc.
+Full, unobstructed sunlight has an intensity of up to 930 fc.
 An overcast day will produce an intensity of around 100 fc.
-The intensity of light near a window can range from 100 to 5,000 fc, depending on the orientation of the window, time of year and latitude.
+The intensity of light near a window can range from 100 to 460 fc, depending on the orientation of the window, time of year and latitude.

-Indoor lighting for residences seeks to provide 5-40 fc for general spaces and 70-90 fc for work spaces.
+Indoor lighting for residences seeks to provide 5–40 fc for general spaces and 70–90 fc for work spaces.

 Lighting requirements for commercial spaces range from 5 fc for storage spaces to 200 fc for visually intensive work.